 The world around us changed drastically in 2020.
 Business owners used the digital shift to advance their businesses and tweak components of their marketing plans.
 Knowing that things will never be the same, how will this new world change SEO trends in 2021?

 Search engine optimization is forever developing and it can be hard to keep up.
-Put your business on top by using these SEO trends to guide your strategies in the coming months.
+Put your business on top by using these SEO trends for 2021 to guide your strategies in the coming months.

 The Rise of Voice Search

 It was predicted that half of this year’s online searches would be made through voice, with 30% of those searches being made on devices without a screen, like GoogleHome and Alexa.
 Even our voices are changing the approach to SEO.